The GDPR can seem like a

 1. What’s this blog about and what are the articles mentioned everywhere?

-GDPR is the new General Data Protection Regulation which comes in on the 25th May 2018.
+The GDPR is the new General Data Protection Regulation which came into effect on the 25th May 2018.
 It’s made up of 99 Articles and some of them get quoted a lot.
 I’ve mentioned the specific article numbers where useful so you can pop along and have a read yourself.
 A great resource is https://gdpr-info.eu as it lists them all in a nicely linked format.

 2. Who are the ICO?
 I keep seeing that…